AliyyahKalejaye/quad_pid_controller/README.md

 # quad_pid_controller
-This is a quadcopter drone controller tuned with multiple PIDs.
+This repo contains the code for a quadcopter drone controller tuned with multiple PIDs.

+It is written in Python.

+Looking to add some seasoning?
+Make a PR!

+Thank you!